www.crexi.com - The Commercial Real Estate Exchange

 • Key industries in Greater Louisville include healthcare and aging innovation, business services, logistics and e-commerce, advanced manufacturing, and food and beverage.

-• The top 5 companies (based on local employees) are United Parcel Service, Jefferson County Public Schools, Norton Healthcare, Ford Motor Company, and Humana, Inc.
+• Major employers in Greater Louisville include the United Parcel Service, Jefferson County Public Schools, Norton Healthcare, Ford Motor Company, and Humana, Inc.

 • The Louisville metro area is home to the University of Louisville, a major public research institution; Bellarmine University, known for its liberal arts programs; and Jefferson Community and Technical College, the state's largest two-year, open-admission college.